bernardlampe/clustering/README.md

 | spectral | `--nclusters <K>` |
 | ncuts | `--nclusters <K>` |

-¹ cluster4 and cluster5 have blob geometry that defeats density-based
-separation: their blobs touch via bridge-point chains whose spacing (~0.0018) is smaller than the blobs' internal point spacing (~0.0040 for cluster5, ~0.0027 for cluster4).
-Consequences:

-- **dbscan** on cluster5 yields one cluster at any `(radius, minpts)` — that image is the algorithm's correct answer for that data. cluster4 chains at radius 0.08 too; its table image uses a tuned `--radius 0.0202` which recovers the 3 ground-truth blobs.
-- **meanshift** is mode-unstable on this collection: cluster4 merges the two upper blobs at bandwidth 0.1 (smaller bandwidths over-fragment to 4+ modes), so no parameter set yields 3 clean blobs — its 2-cluster image is genuine output at the listed bandwidth.
-Other datasets also deviate from their kmeans/spectral cluster counts (cluster2 → 13, cluster6 → 8, cluster5 → 20, cluster1 → 5 modes at bw=0.1): the datasets are elongated streaks, not gaussian lumps, and the mode count of a gaussian-kernel meanshift on them is sensitive to the bandwidth.
-Global-structure methods (spectral, ncuts) and parametric methods (kmeans, em, fuzzy) produce the expected counts.

-`<K>` per dataset: cluster0=3, cluster1=7, cluster2=2, cluster3=2, cluster4=3, cluster5=3, cluster6=2.

 Reproduce one image with:

     ./src/cluster --i data/cluster0.pts --algo kmeans --nclusters 3 --o out_tmp/kmeans_0.ppm && \